-Overgeneralization: Seeing a pattern based on a single event.
-Being overly broad.
-“I never win” “Nothing Good Ever Happens to Me”
+Overgeneralization: Seeing a pattern based on a single event or being overly broad.
+It sounds like, “I never win” or “Nothing good ever happens to me.”

-Jumping to Conclusions: 2 things: thinking you know what others are thinking or thinking you can predict the future
+Jumping to Conclusions: This can be two things.
+Thinking you know what others are thinking or thinking you can predict the future.

-Emotional Reasoning: Assuming because we FEEL a certain way, what we think must be true.
-“I feel embarrassed so I must be an idiot.”
+Emotional Reasoning: Assuming because we feel a certain way, what we think must be true.
+It sounds like, “I feel embarrassed so I must be an idiot.”

 Catastrophizing or Minimizing: Blowing things out of proportion or making them seem less important.